- Read research updates from the Evaluating Cancer Survivorship Care Models team:

-The Evaluating Cancer Survivorship Care Models project is an innovative 3-year study that will collect data to help understand how to best deliver follow-up care to cancer survivors.
+The Evaluating Cancer Survivorship Care Models project is an innovative 3-year study that is collecting data to help understand how to best deliver follow-up care to cancer survivors.
 Cancer is a complex disease requiring complex treatments that can cause lasting impacts after treatment ends.
 Some patients face physical, psychosocial, spiritual and/or practical challenges as they adjust to life after cancer.
 Fortunately, health care providers have begun to focus on the consequences of cancer and its treatment and are more actively working with cancer survivors to manage post-treatment needs and care.

 The results from this project will help inform decisions made by survivors and their families, clinicians, payers and others.
 An Advisory Board comprising survivors, researchers, health professionals and other stakeholders has been established to guide the project and ensure the outcomes are relevant to key stakeholders.
 We have also identified other opportunities for cancer survivors to become involved in the project.

-Project activities will include:
+Project activities include: